 What is a neighborhood garden club?
 It’s a group of people in your own area of town interested in meeting up around garden activities.
-Neighborhood clubs are easiest since everybody lives close to one other and may share similar regional concerns.
+Neighborhood clubs are easiest since everybody lives close to one another and may share similar regional concerns.

-Advertise your idea by telling neighbors, co-workers and church groups.
-Post signs at the local library, nurseries, neighborhood cafes and community center.
+Advertise your idea by telling neighbors, co-workers, and church groups.
+Post signs at the local library, nurseries, neighborhood cafes, and community center.
 Ask the local paper to run a notice for you.
 Make it clear in fliers and notices that people of all experience levels are welcome to join.

 Garden Club Information

 After you have your member drive launched, start thinking about other tasks necessary for starting a garden club.
 You’ll need a good way to communicate with fellow members and get garden club information spread to everyone.
 Why not utilize technology and sign everyone up for a Facebook group?